scriptrdotio/eurotech_starter/README.md

 #### Create a bridge

-A bridge connects an endpoint to one of your scriptr channels.
+A bridge connects an endpoint to one of your scriptr.io channels.
 Thus to create a bridge, you need to choose a channel:

 - Click on your username in the top right corner of the screen
 - Click on **Settings** then select the **Channels** tab